memory_order_consume

 acquireReleaseConsume

 The store operation in line 16 synchronizes-with the load operation in line 21.
-The reason is, that the store operation uses std::memory_order_release, that the load operation uses std::memory_order_acquire.
+The reason is, that the store operation uses std::memory_order_release, and the load operation uses std::memory_order_acquire.
 That was the synchronization.
-What's about the ordering constraints of the release-acquire ordering?
-The release-acquire ordering guarantees, that all operations before the store operation (line 16) are available after the load operation (line 21).
-So the release-acquire operation orders in addition the access on the non-atomic variable data (line 14) and the atomic variable atoData (line 15).
-That holds although atoData uses the std::memory_order_relaxed memory model.
+What about the ordering constraints of the release-acquire ordering?
+The release-acquire ordering guarantees that all operations before the store operation (line 16) are available after the load operation (line 21).
+So the release-acquire operation orders, in addition to the access on the non-atomic variable data (line 14) and the atomic variable atoData (line 15).
+That holds, although atoData uses the std::memory_order_relaxed memory model.

 The key question is.
-What happens, if I replace the program std::memory_order_acquire by std::memory_order_consume?
+What happens if I replace the program std::memory_order_acquire with std::memory_order_consume?

 Data dependencies with std::memory_order_consume

 The std::memory_order_consume is about data dependencies on atomics.
-Data dependencies exist in two ways.
-At first carries-a-dependency-to in a thread and dependency-ordered_before between two threads.
+Data dependencies exist in two ways, at first carries-a-dependency-to in a thread and dependency-ordered_before between two threads.
 Both dependencies introduce a happens-before relation.
-That is this kind of relation a well-defined program needs.
+That is the kind of relation a well-defined program needs.
 But what means carries-a-dependency-to and dependency-order-before?

 • carries-a-dependency-to: If the result of an operation A is used as an operand of an operation B, then: A carries-a-dependency-to B.

-• dependency-ordered-before: A store operation (with std::memory_order_release, std::memory_order_acq_rel or std::memory_order_seq_cst), is dependency-ordered-before a load operation B (with std::memory_order_consume), if the result of the load operation B is used in a further operation C in the same thread.
-The operations B and C have to be in the same thread.
+• dependency-ordered-before: A store operation (with std::memory_order_release, std::memory_order_acq_rel or std::memory_order_seq_cst), is dependency-ordered-before a load operation B (with std::memory_order_consume) if the result of the load operation B is used in a further operation C in the same thread.
+Operations B and C have to be in the same thread.

-Of course, I know from personal experience, that both definitions are not easy to digest.
-So I will use a graphic to visually explain them.
+Of course, I know from experience that both definitions are difficult to digest.
+So I will use a graphic to explain them visually.

 dependency